deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents a comparison of different LLMs and decoding methods on several faithfulness evaluation tasks, highlighting the best-performing models for each task.
+> The table presents the performance comparison of different LLMs and decoding methods on multiple faithfulness evaluation tasks, highlighting the best-performing model for each task.

 {{< table-caption >}}